 Privacy and Freedom of Information

-About the program
+About

 The Municipal Freedom of Information and Protection of Privacy Act (the Act) regulates the way personal information is administered with a view to protect each individual’s right to privacy.